 My Modified Rice Water Rinse

 I do things a little differently.
 The first time I did the rice water rinse and left it on my hair for 30 minutes, I didn’t deep condition for long enough afterwards, and my hair felt quite dry.
-Now I add a dollop of one of my favourite deep conditioners, Hairfinity’s Strengthening Amino Mask, and leave the modified mask on my hair for 45 minutes – 1 hour with my Curl Maven Heat Cap (back in stock soon!).
+Now I add a dollop of one of my favourite deep conditioners, Hairfinity’s Strengthening Amino Mask, and leave the modified mask on my hair for 45 minutes – 1 hour with my Curl Maven Heat Cap.

 Top Tip: This DIY protein, strengthening and repairing treatment is perfect if you are suffering from over-moisturized hair.
 Hair is limp, lifeless and unable to hold a curl for very long past washday.
 Or hygral fatigue, hair feels quite soft and mushy or gummy, and you may experience excess hair shedding.